kxseven/axe/docs/content/user-guide/installing.md

 # Installing AXE

-## Minimum Requirements
+## Before you start

+!!! tip "Do you need Kerberos/ActiveDirectory Support?"
     You may need to install OS packages before performing the steps described in "[Getting Started](#getting-started)".
 For convenience the installation for OS packages is described in the "[Troubleshooting](/content/user-guide/troubleshooting/)" section at the end of this guide

 **Core Utilities**